haekb/nolf1-modernizer/readme.md

   - `RestrictCinematicsTo4x3` - INT - Adds black bars onto the sides of cinematics on a non 4x3 resolution, if the value is 1.
 (Default is 0)
   - `QuickSwitch`             - INT - Instantly switch between weapons, if the value is 1.
 (Default is 0)
   - `UIScale`                 - FLOAT - Scales the in-game HUD.
 (Default is 0.5)
+  - `UseGotyMenu`             - INT - Switch between the original main menu and the GOTY version.
+(Default is based on your version)

 Most of these commands are also available in their respective options menu.